 Career Pathways

-- Learn about the creation, execution, transmission, and evaluation of commercial messages in various media intended to promote and sell products, services, and brands.
+• Lessons on the creation, execution, transmission, and evaluation of commercial messages in various media intended to promote and sell products, services, and brands

-- Learn to plan, organize, direct, and control functions and processes of a firm or organization
+• Lessons on planning, organizing, directing, and controlling functions and processes of a firm or organization

-- Instruction in management theory, human resources management and behavior, accounting and other quantitative methods, purchasing and logistics, organization and production, marketing, and business decision making
+• Instruction on management theory, human resources management and behavior, accounting and other quantitative methods, purchasing and logistics, organization and production, marketing, and business decision making

 Quick Facts